 Recent research highlights the relationship between vitamin D and dementia.
 Turns out maintaining adequate levels of vitamin D may help prevent the onset of brain disease commonly called dementia.
-Even the news media has latched onto this one.
-Vitamin D deficiency is associated with many diseases, including susceptibility and recovery in COVID and more conditions including dementia.Read More
+Vitamin D is associated with many diseases and conditions including dementia.Read More

 Vitamin D is an absolutely essential nutrient that plays an important role in a healing neuropathy diet, not to mention multiple other types of disorders.

 This vitamin has many key functions in your body.
 For one thing, it helps you maintain bone mass.
 Perhaps most importantly, Vitamin D allows you to build an immune system that can fight off invading diseases and restore order when your health has gone awry.

 We may not even know everything there is to know about Vitamin D!
 New research continues to turn up additional ways that this vitamin is important for overall health as well as a vital part of a neuropathy diet.

 Low levels of Vitamin D can really wreak havoc on your immune system.
 You’ll find that you get sick more easily with colds or the flu.
 You may also have global aches and pains that are hard to define or treat.

 For your optimum health when battling neuropathic pain or discomfort, Vitamin D can be a significant part of a clinician-recommended neuropathy diet.
 That’s because Vitamin D helps your body manufacture certain substances, called neurotropins, that exist to repair and regenerate damaged nerves.

 You may be wondering how to determine an effective dose of Vitamin D as a part of a neuropathy diet.